 And many a childless person will roll their eyes at me, and I would secretly say what I heard many a time: Wait until you have kids of your own!

 Here’s the thing: Becoming a mother requires little to no effort, planning or thinking.
 Becoming a father even less.
-But being a good mother or father requires a level of commitment that I have yet to put into anything in my life, be them studies or work.
+But being a good mother or father requires a level of commitment that I have yet to put into anything in my life, be they studies or work.

 And it takes decades for us to be able to go in the bathroom and have some privacy and quiet.

 My husband and I became parents by choice.
-We thought it long and hard.
+We thought about it long and hard.
 We planned, we nested, we were elated when we got home the next day with our big, purple ball of fur.

 Then we panicked.
 We were full of doubts, full of fears.
 “What have we done?
-Are we even up to this job?”.
+Are we even up to this job?”
 The initial shock is long gone and we have settled into a sort of routine.
 Our child could not have been easier, or healthier, and we call ourselves lucky each day.

 But in the back of our heads the monster of fear looms.
 Each parent knows its name.
 And we suspect there will not be one day in our lives where we don’t have a second of worry for the future.